 There are, of course, other ways to promote the PI practice.
 Search engine optimization and pay-per-click advertising should be considered as front-line tools.
 Both can be managed to a level compatible with each firm’s budget.
 Personal injury attorneys should also seek out every opportunity to speak, publish and disseminate informational material.
 This means not just focusing on what is happening at the firm, but also leveraging particular trends or cases being discussed in the news (e.g., van rollovers, Firestone tires, etc).
 Finally, public outreach programs (see cause marketing) should also be considered.

-The very nature of this area of the law dictates that PI firms remain top of mind at the time that an individual has a need.
+The very nature of this area of the law dictates that PI firms remain top of mind at the time when an individual has a need.
 A.L.T.
 Legal Professionals Marketing Group has the experience, the knowledge and the resources to help your firm promote itself on a consistent basis so that when an individual is involved in an accident or other injury-inducing event, he or she will remember and feel comfortable calling your practice.

 Learn more about the advantages and drawbacks of marketing activities for law firms here.